-The picture that emerged is more complex and nuanced than the usual discussions about how councils can use an individual technology, such as generative AI.
+and nuanced than the usual discussions about how councils can use an individual technology, such as generative AI.
 We found that councils see a big role for digital in achieving their biggest strategic priority - efficiency and productivity - but when it comes to other high-scoring objectives such as economic growth or regeneration, they see less potential.
-For each objective we asked about, clear patterns emerge about which types of digital councils see as being of most use.
+For each objective we asked about, clear patterns emerge about which types of digital councils The survey suggests see as being of most use.